Welcome To The Digital Age

 In an ever-changing world, countries will need to rethink their economies to meet the

 the demand of their citizens.
-Questions arise, such as how nations can better allocate resources for their citizens while sustaining growth.
+Questions arise….such as how nations can better allocate resources for their citizens while sustaining growth?
 To attract and retain top talent, how can organizations win employees over and keep them?
-On the other spectrum, individuals may soon find themselves lost in the abundance of computing devices delivered to their doorstep.
+On the other spectrum, individuals may soon find themselves lost in the abundance of information & items delivered to their doorstep.
 A lack of understanding can create issues for employers and governments globally.
-Therefore it is best to raise awareness for countries, organizations, and individuals to familiarize themselves with advancing technologies because then we can work smarter while making better choices for society.
+Therefore it is best to raise awareness for countries, organizations, and individuals to familiarize themselves with advancing technologies because then we can work smarter while making better choices.

 In this proposal, I will use scientific literature to show how technology has aided in the growth of economies globally.
 I will highlight how existing technologies have helped people re-imagine work and not just survive but prosper.
-Though some people may be more technically inclined than others, I will also demonstrate how such individuals have adapted toward Industry 4.0.
-By showing the impact of technology in society, we can raise awareness of technical education to help solve today’s biggest problems.
+Though some people may be more technically inclined than others, I will also demonstrate how the aforementioned individuals have adapted towards Industry 4.0.
+By showing the impact of tech, we can raise the awareness of the importance of technical education to help solve today’s biggest problems.

 Literature Review:

-Companies must understand the technological shift characterized by Industry 4.0,
+Companies must understand that the importance of the technological shift characterized by Industry 4.0, or

-the fourth industrial revolution, or the fourth turning.
-(Hanely et al. 2018) Organizations are researching the impacts of various technologies, such as Smart-devices, to increase efficiency and productivity while staying socially responsible for their employees’ well-being.
+the fourth industrial revolution, or some call the fourth turning.
+(Hanely et al. 2018) For example, some organizations are researching the impacts of various technologies, such as Smart-devices, to increase efficiency and productivity while staying socially responsible for their employees’ well-being.

 Policymakers must understand that technology will displace more workers in the coming years.
-Incentivizing various institutions on digital skill training and cross-collaboration can help meet the demand.
+Incentivizing various institutions on digital skill training and cross-collaboration can help meet the demand and offset displacement.
 (Bashay .
-2020) Though such technologies are limited in their reach as broader social components, organizational structures will demand more of a human approach.
+2020) Still, many advance such technologies are limited in their reach as broader social components and organizational structures will demand more of a human approach.
 (Moradi et al. 2020)

 Method: